HarperFast/harper/README.md

 You will then be supplied a fingerprint like so **JmLiR4xj60042e9ee22a91956ab630b490b48c083.**
 Then navigate to [HarperDB] (http://harperdb.io/register. in your web browser.)

 You will be asked to enter your company name and fingerprint.

 You will be returned a license key like so **c6a8d0685220d216b8fd77d87cdf3b5bmofi25U7GkrYHmQ1d718f878c31a2e88178c2c76646e8ee**

-copy and paste this to the command line where requested.
+Copy and paste license key to the command line where requested.

 You should then be successfully registered.

     *Each fingerprint is unique to a device.
 Each license is unique to a fingerprint.*

 ## Running HarperDB

-To run HarperDB after it is installed from the HarperDB directory; run the following commands:
+To run HarperDB after it is installed from the HarperDB home (HDB_HOME) directory; run the following commands:

 ```
 cd HDB_HOME/bin